MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-sample.md

     ```

-**GetDataSourceSchema**
-This method is used to fetch the schema for the connector:
+**GetDataSourceSchema**: This method is used to fetch the schema for the connector:

 1. Add the following using directives in AppliancePart.cs